Climbing a 401K Rollover: Q & A

 On a final note, I would encourage you not to wait until retirement or if a market correction happens before you look more closely at your investments.
 Regularly monitoring these accounts is critical to the quality of your retirement, regardless of the current market, tax laws or your employment status.
 When facing retirement or market changes, it’s imperative to discuss options with a financial professional.
 By waiting, there’s always a chance that it may put your portfolio and options at risk.

-For specific question regarding 401K rollovers or retirement accounts, I specialize in helping individuals with 401k options for investment plans or comprehensive retirement plan.
-We utilize our proven Technology Empowered Advisor Method (TEAM) as our approach to financial planning.
-This TEAM process begins with assessing an individual’s current financial position, including assets, risk and fees in relation to their primary goals.
+For specific question regarding 401K rollovers or retirement accounts, I specialize in helping individuals with 401k options for investment plans and comprehensive retirement plans.
+Our proven wealth management process includes assessing an individual’s current financial position, including assets, risk and fees in relation to their primary goals.

 With these goals in mind, we utilize complex software programs to calculate, test and report.
 The goal is to show high success rates in the stress tests for your various goals.
 If we don’t see those high success rates, then we need to discuss options and solutions for goal achievement.
 Next, we educate and demonstrate how our recommendations meet our client’s needs.
 Finally, we guide our clients down the mountain with the implementation, helping them navigate down the cliffs to safer ground.